What is a Jigsaw?

-In the jigsaw form of instruction, the target material is divided, usually into four parts, and distributed to small groups to learn.
+In the jigsaw form of instruction, material is divided, usually into four parts, and distributed to small groups to learn.

-Peer teaching and group problem solving are used to complete the jigsaw.
+Peer teaching and group problem solving are used to complete the jigsaw task.

 Initially, your classroom would look like this: